I designed, prototyped, and developed the new YoTaxi app

 The Problem

-Many passengers in San Francisco found it difficult to access reliable, inclusive, and user-friendly taxi
+Many passengers in San Francisco found it difficult to access reliable,

 services.
 The existing app lacked clarity, accessibility, and modern functionality—leading to frustration and